Courageous Involvement

 The facts that you determine in relation to the challenge will direct your attempts.
 At the same time, your attempts, successful or not, will bring certain realities of the challenge to the fore and direct your attention to taking them into account.

-is provisionally labeled Direction
+is provisionally labelled Direction

-is provisionally labeled Release
+is provisionally labelled Release

-is provisionally labeled Confirmation
+is provisionally labelled Application

 Blockages